benjaminplee/whoppex/README.md

 		* repeat/repeat_for_period/forever
 		* delay/pause
     * noop
+  * Common functions can be overridden
+		* init - initialize state 1 time at the begining
+		* id - set id for a given agent, used in identification and logging
 * Core is not protocol dependent
+* Agent control is through the Commander
+	* Launching agents can take many forms and involves creating an Agent "spec" structurej
-* Ability to launch one agent, many agents, or list of agents
+		* one agent, many, or a list
+		* immediate, every ___ time units, or all over ___ time unit ("ramp-in")
+  * Stop all agents
+	* Count living agents
 * Agents may carry their own state along (e.g. identity, cookies, open socket)
-* Includes sample agent (sample app under umbrella) to demonstrate basic concepts (HTTP, Logging, and MQTT)
+* Includes sample agent (sample app under umbrella) to demonstrate basic concepts and common protocols (HTTP, Logging, and MQTT)

 ## Installing / How to Use